 “As usual Nalini Singh delivers another slam dunk…this suspenseful mystery debut hit all the right notes.
 Compelling and complex characters, intriguing small town drama and interpersonal relationships, suspense, and more.”

 “Astute, insightful, and descriptive storytelling; a strong step in a new direction for Singh.”

 – Kirkus Reviews

 “There is an understated romance in the book, but the bulk of the story is a psychological thriller that kept me up at night, plowing through the pages to see whodunnit.”

 “The book’s world of coastal New Zealand is wonderfully brooding, moodily atmospheric and possesses a nearly sentient quality that’s riveting and blood-chilling.
 Fans of suspense and thriller novels will thoroughly enjoy this twisty story.”

 – Lois Faye Dyer, Shelf Awareness

-That is until one fateful summer, when tragedy shatters the trust holding Golden Cove together.
-All that’s left are whispers behind closed doors, broken friendships and a silent agreement to never look back.
+That is until one fateful summer—and several vanished bodies—shatters the trust holding Golden Cove together.
+All that’s left are whispers behind closed doors, broken friendships, and a silent agreement not to look back.
 But they can’t run from the past forever.